The Basics

 Getting There

 Of the places I lived as a child, Lock Haven Pennsylvania evokes the fondest memories.
-My father was stationed there for an ROTC assignment.
+My father was stationed there for an ROTC assignment at a small college.
 It was one of those quiet little "main street towns" in the middle of nowhere.
 I passed the days roaming through the forests, seeing what I could stumble across.
 I suppose my future interest in RPGs stemmed from wanting to experience this sense of exploration again.
-It was a different time and world; nowadays I won't let my kids play in the backyard without having a monitoring chip installed.
-OK, it's not really that bad but you get the point.
+It was a different time and world; I barely let my kids play in the backyard without having a monitoring chip installed.
+OK, it wasn't really that bad but you get the point.

 I attended junior high and high school in the Chicago area.
-Junior high was probably the two worst years I can recall but high school was alright.
-I still have several close friends I met back then and generally enjoyed the experience.
+Junior high was probably the two worst years I can recall, I think that's true for everyone.
+High school was alright.
+I still have several close friends I met back then.
 I never really worked too hard in school which led me to incorrectly believe that I could coast through college as well.

 I went on to flunk out of junior college and do nothing for a few years.
 An epiphany later and I enrolled in Elmhurst College which I attended from fall 1996 to fall 1999 and received a Bachelor's degree in Computer Science.
 From fall 2001 to spring 2004 I attended the University of Illinois: Chicago (UIC) where I completed a Master's degree in Computer Science.
 I went in the evenings after work and never developed a strong connection with the school.
-My graduate coursework focused heavily on artificial intelligence.
-Although I still find the topic fascinating, I can't imagine doing it full-time now.
+My graduate coursework focused heavily on artificial intelligence and security.

 While at Elmhurst, I began working as a programmer at Mercator Software.
 It was the 90s so there were jobs aplenty, even for the not-yet-qualified.
 Although that company eventually went out of business, it was a great learning opportunity and ultimately contributed to becoming a better software developer.